Sands of Iwo Jima: Plot

 Corporal Robert Dunne recounts the story of tough-as-nails career Marine Sergeant John Stryker.
 Initially he is greatly disliked by the men of his squad, particularly the combat replacements, for the rigorous training he puts them through.
-He is especially despised by PFC Peter "Pete" Conway, the arrogant, college-educated son of Colonel Sam Conway, whom Stryker served under and admired, and PFC Al Thomas who blames him for his demotion.
+He is especially despised by PFC Peter "Pete" Conway, the arrogant, college-educated son of Colonel Sam Conway (whom Stryker served under until the Colonel's death on Guadalcanal, and admired), and PFC Al Thomas who blames Stryker for his demotion.
+While the unit is in New Zealand, Conway marries Allison Bromley before the unit goes to Tarawa.
+Stryker, whose wife left him years ago and took custody of their son, drinks himself to submission and has to be saved from a naval shore patrol by his men.

 When Stryker leads his squad in the invasion of Tarawa, the men begin to appreciate his methods.
-The platoon commander, Lieutenant Baker, is killed seconds after he lands on the beach, and PFCs "Farmer" Soames and Choynski are wounded.
+The platoon commander, Lieutenant Baker, is killed seconds after he lands on the beach, and PFCs "Farmer" Soames and "Ski" Choynski are wounded.
 The Marines are pinned down by a pillbox.
-Several more men are killed before Stryker is able to demolish the pillbox.
-Later on, Thomas stops for coffee when he goes to get ammunition for two comrades.
-As a result, he returns too late — the two Marines run out of ammunition, and Hellenopolis is killed, while Bass is badly wounded.
+Several more men, including PFC Shipley, are killed before Stryker is able to demolish the pillbox with a satchel charge.
+Fighting inland, Hellenopolis is killed and Bass is badly wounded when they send Thomas back for ammunition, and he fails to return before they run out.
 On their first night, the squad is ordered to dig in and hold their positions.
-Alone and wounded, Bass begs for help.
+Alone in no-man's-land, Bass begs for help.
 Conway considers Stryker brutal and unfeeling when he refuses to disobey orders and go to Bass's rescue.
-After the battle, when Stryker discovers about Thomas's dereliction, he gets into a fistfight with him.
+When Stryker discovers Thomas's dereliction after the battle, he provokes a fistfight with him.
 A passing officer spots this serious offense, but Thomas claims that Stryker was merely teaching him judo.
-Later, a guilt-ridden Thomas abjectly apologizes to Stryker for his dereliction of duty.
+A guilt-ridden Thomas abjectly apologizes to Stryker, admitting he stopped for coffee with the mortarmen while the others were fighting.